ryanguill/emit/useCases.md

 }
 ```

 So now, anytime an order is created that event will dispatch along with that information.
-What information to include is up to you - if its not much information put it in the event - if there is a lot of information that could be included, provide the appropriate keys for the listeners to use to retrieve the information for themselves.
+What information to include is up to you - if there is not much information put it in the event - if there is a lot of information that could be included, provide the appropriate keys for the listeners to use to retrieve the information for themselves.

 Now somewhere else in our application, we can register a listener that wants to know anytime that ```newOrder``` event is dispatched, because we want to send an order confirmation email.
 So we can do something like this: